 Getting Ready for Revision Knee Replacement Surgery

-Adequate preparation is essential to a successful revision surgery and smoother recovery.
+Adequate preparation is essential to a successful revision surgery and smoother recovery from revision knee replacement.
 Important preparation steps include:

 - Comprehensive Health Evaluation: Your healthcare provider will review your overall health to confirm that you’re fit for surgery.